salesforce-heroku-workshops/enterprise-java-developer/index.md

 First add these to your local run configuration so you can test locally:

-1. If you have a webapp-runner actively running then terminate it in Eclipse
+1. If you have a webapp-runner actively running then terminate the running process by opening the `Console` view, select the process from the list of consoles, and select the stop / terminate button (the square, red button)
 2. In Eclipse select the `Run` menu
 3. Select `Run Configurations...`
 4. Select the configuration on the left named `webapp-runner for x` (replacing x with your project name)